halogenjs/model/Readme.md

 ```

-### Setting prototypes in advance
+### .set( attr, data )

-By default all objects added as attributes to a model are converted into hyperbone models.
+Usual Backbone .set(), but all objects added as attributes to a model are converted into hyperbone models.
 Arrays of objects are automatically converted
-into Collections of Models.
-So..
+into a backbone Collection of models, too.

+### .get( attr )

+Hyperbone extends the .get() method to allow dot notation to access these nested properties.
+The attribute names can be just about anything.

+### More about using get and set...

+The philosophy behind Hyperbone means resources are embeddable within resources which means it's models and collections all the way down.

 Automatic models...